 Diabetes reduces testosterone levels in men.
 It can also lead to one of the major sexual health issues – Erectile Dysfunction (ED).
 See, with the help of vessels, the blood flows to the organs, including the penis.
-Men with diabetes suffer with damaged blood vessels.
+Men with diabetes suffer from damaged blood vessels.
 This, in turn, reduces the blood flow.
-A a result, less blood flows to the penis; making it difficult to get an erection.
+As a result, less blood flows to the penis; making it difficult to get an erection.

-Now, it doesn’t take a genius to figure out that low testosterone along with the issue of ED can have unfavorable effects on the sexual life.
+Now, it doesn’t take a genius to figure out that low testosterone along with the issue of ED can have unfavorable effects on sexual life.
 So, what’s the solution?
 Medications.

-One thing that works along side the medications & has proven to be beneficial is stress reduction.
+One thing that works alongside the medications & has proven to be beneficial is stress reduction.
 Studies have shown that reducing the amount of stress can show positive results in people with diabetes; simultaneously, in their sex life.
-Doctor’s recommend activities like meditation, exercising, listening to music, reading a book, etc.
+Doctors recommend activities like meditation, exercising, listening to music, reading a book, etc.

-There you have it, a brief information on diabetes and sex.
+There you have it, brief information on diabetes and sex.
 If you have any more useful information that you’d like to share with us, drop it in the comments below.

 September 13, 2019 Sam Bell